 4) Develop an efficient process.
 If you are able to respond to RFPs quickly, you can both reduce the stakes for any individual opportunity and increase the number of opportunities available to you.
 You are likely not the only company in the RFP process so you need to ensure you are not wasting anyone’s time.
 Once you’ve created a response workflow, make sure that your team uses it.

 5) Be gracious!
-In developing an RFP response, you will often need to tap the knowledge of colleagues who do not work in sales roles.
+In developing a successful RFP response, you will often need to tap the knowledge of colleagues who do not work in sales roles.
 Their time is as valuable as yours so make sure to express your appreciation.
 Immediately assign tasks and deadlines to subject matter experts to afford them ample time for revisions prior to the deadline.
 If you are still managing your process using a spreadsheet, you should clearly indicate the specific questions assigned to them to avoid overwhelming them with the entire RFP process.

 Absent a good process for responding to RFPs, you run the risk of undermining both of the numbers that go into an ROI calculation.
 Return, in this case, is measured by the number of deals that are closed as well as the size of those deals.
 Obviously, if the information you need to craft a response is spread across different computers, folders, and the brains of various colleagues, it’s going to be a challenge to access everything you need prior to your deadline.
 Ultimately, this negatively impacts the quality of the response.